And who do we have here ?

-Six weeks later and the two sons, William Walker and Thomas, were joined in the family by twins Edwin and Mary.
+Six weeks later and the two sons, William Walker Adams and Thomas Adams, were joined in the family by twins Edwin and Mary Hallam.

 Joseph Hallam died in September 1867, aged 34.
 Widow Eliza then appears on the 1871 census as a grocer and baker – on the other side of Bath Street, just below Joseph Carrier’s drapery.

 On Christmas day of the following year her business and that of another Bath Street grocer, Amos Trueman, were merged when the two married.

 Amos was a son of John and Sarah (nee Skevington) and had been a widower for just over a year, after the death of his first wife, Martha (nee Bostock), the daughter of collier Robert and Mary (nee Wright).

 In the latter part of the century Amos and Eliza were trading at 182 and 183 Bath Street and it was there that they both died, Amos in February 1893 and Eliza in December 1903.

 Amos was buried with his first wife in the extension graveyard of St. Mary’s Church.

 …..and John McKenna, bachelor, clerk/book-keeper at Edmund Tatham’s needle factory, Kensington Works.

 Born in Ilkeston in 1840, John McKenna was the son of Irish-born lacemaker James and Ann (nee Lowe).
 His mother was a daughter of maltster Christopher and Mary (nee Allen) and so his aunt was Ruth White, wife of Woolstan, living just up the road at White’s Yard.